MicrosoftDocs/entra-docs/docs/external-id/customers/concept-planning-your-solution.md

-This article provides a general framework for integrating your app and configuring Microsoft Entra External ID.
+This article provides a general framework for integrating your app and configuring External ID.
 It describes the capabilities available in an external tenant and outlines the important planning considerations for each step in your integration.

 Adding secure sign-in to your app and setting up a customer identity and access management involves four main steps: